Multi-armed bandit testing

 Automatically find and deliver the best experience faster and with greater certainty, ensuring increased conversions and increased revenue.

 Guaranteed stopping criteria

-When an experience is the clear winner, our stopping criteria lets you know right away so you can stop the test and move forward with the right experience.
-With our stopping criteria, we guarantee a 95 percent confidence rate.
+When an experience is the clear winner, our stopping criteria lets you know straightaway so you can stop the test and move forward with the right experience.
+With our stopping criteria, we guarantee a 95 per cent confidence rate.

-Unlike standard A/B testing, this approach allocates 80 percent of visitors using intelligent logic, with 20 percent randomly assigned to adapt for changing visitor behaviors.
+Unlike standard A/B testing, this approach allocates 80 per cent of visitors using intelligent logic, with 20 per cent randomly assigned to adapt for changing visitor behaviours.